-PRECorp's APP has demonstrated significant effectiveness in reducing wildlife-related outages (faults) and plays an important role in reducing wildfire ignitions.
+PRECorp's APP has demonstrated significant effectiveness in reducing wildlife-related outages.
 Data analysis has shown a consistent downward trend in animal-caused outages since implementation, particularly for bird-related incidents.
 Transformer structures, which were identified as the most problematic infrastructure component for avian interactions, have been systematically addressed through PRECorp's retrofitting program.